How Much Does It Cost To Vectorize An Image?

 • Data Efficiency: Vector files are often smaller than high-resolution raster images because they contain data about paths and properties, not individual pixels.

 Vector art is extensively used in fields ranging from simple iconography to complex illustrations and typography.
-Thanks to their manipulability and quality retention, vector art’s versatility is extremely useful.
+Thanks to remaining manipulable their quality retention, vector art is versatility is extremely useful.

 Vector vs. Raster